9 SMART Goals for Intuitive Eating

 9. Write down what you eat.
 (1 week)

-This goal won’t be for everyone.
-If you find it makes you anxious or triggers you in any way, it might not be the right fit right now (or ever).
-But for some, this can be a nice way to acknowledge and accept the food that you’ve chosen to put into your body.
 Sometimes when we binge, part of that cycle is eating so much or so quickly that we may not even consciously notice or remember what we ate.
 This goal seeks to take inventory of everything we eat, even when we binge.
 The larger goal here is acceptance of our experiences and behaviors rather than numbing from them.

 These are just ideas.
 Experiment and find what works for you.
 Creativity and healing go hand-in-hand, so move in the direction of hope and inspiration.
-SMART goals can help you become a more intuitive eater.
-They can also help you heal from disordered eating.

 Are you ready to heal your relationship with food?
-Having a professional therapist or dietitian by your side can be hugely beneficial.
-Reach out today for a free 15-minute intake call.
+Having an experienced therapist or dietitian by your side can be hugely beneficial.